 This a picture of the sequoia trees in front of the Washington County Courthouse.
 They don't look very large in the photo, until you notice the building behind them, which is 3 stories tall!

 This are two old shacks that I ran across years ago.
 I just loved the way they looked with the old hide drying, and the snow covering them.
-It just looks so serene, and yet shows an old fashioned way of life.

 This is a a shot of my husband surrounded by a beautiful scene of snowy silence around Christmas last year.
 We love to walk on our property when it's covered in snow because it is like a whole new world.